-It has brought many benefits to consumers and businesses, but it has also generated new problems and policy issues.
-Policy makers struggle to respond to these new challenges.
+Digitalisation has brought many benefits to consumers and businesses, but it has also generated new problems and policy issues.
+Policy makers are struggling to respond to these new challenges.